 1. Understand the EV’s Power System First

-Before doing anything, it’s essential to know what powers your EV.
+Before doing anything, it helps to know what actually powers your car.
+Every EV has two separate batteries:

-- A 12-volt auxiliary battery that runs lights, locks, and dashboard systems.
+- A 12-volt auxiliary battery that runs the lights, locks, computers, and dashboard the same kind of low-voltage battery a normal car uses.

 When your EV “dies,” it’s often the 12V battery that needs attention, not the main one.